 Gray Lusk is the Co-Founder and Operating Partner of SoLa Impact Fund.
 Gray has been creating and managing real estate investment funds for the last decade and helped launch two social impact funds (SoLa Impact Fund I, II), and an Opportunity Zone Fund, all based in South Central.
 SoLa Impact Fund II has become one of the most active buyers in the greater Los Angeles area — deploying over $135M and rehabbing over 300 multifamily apartment buildings in the last year, of which a significant portion are already in designated Opportunity Zones.
 Both of SoLa’s Social Impact Funds are achieving above market returns while creating the real and measurable impact of improving the lives of the residents of L.A.’s most notorious neighborhoods.

 SoLa’s Opportunity Zone Fund seeks to continue creating quality low-income housing combined with true social impact.

 Sherri Francois – Chief Impact Officer

-Sherri steers SoLa Impact’s social impact strategy, operations and development.
+As Chief Impact Officer, Sherri steers SoLa Impact’s social impact strategy, operations and development.
 Sherri leads the execution of SoLa Impact’s strategies to improve the lives of SoLa tenants, and provide educational opportunities for underserved youth in the company’s South LA community.
-In 2018, Sherri established SoLa’s nonprofit affiliate, The SoLa I CAN Foundation (I CAN), where she serves as the Executive Director and President of the Board.
-In addition to I CAN programs, Sherri is leading the development of South LA’s first technology and entrepreneurship center to spur a new generation of technology entrepreneurs in South Los Angeles.
+In 2018, Sherri established SoLa’s non-profit affiliate, The SoLa I CAN Foundation (I CAN), where she serves as the Executive Director and President of the Board.
+In addition to I CAN programs, Sherri is leading the development of South LA’s first technology and esports learning center to spur a new generation of technology entrepreneurs in South Los Angeles.